 King Herod the GREAT ruled for 34 years.
 He was a wily, unscrupulous schemer and clever politician.
 He ruthlessly and cold-bloodily eliminated anyone who stood in his way, or might possibly stand in his way.
 Including most of his own family.

 King Herod went through ten wives.
-He built theaters, roads, temples, amphitheaters, monuments, gardens, palaces and fortresses all over the place, and taxed the people severely to pay for his projects.
+He built theaters, roads, temples, amphitheaters, monuments, gardens, palaces and fortresses all over the place, and taxed the people severely to pay for all his projects.

 If you go to Palestine today you can still see the ruins of his works.
 Herod knew about POWER.
 He was a ruthless, cruel, no-nonsense, realistic pragmatist.